GQME for Spin-Boson Model

 To propagate the GQME, two quantities are required: the projected Liouvillian \(\langle {\cal L} \rangle_n^0\) and the memory kernel \(\mathcal{K}(t)\).
 Their computation is described below.

-The projected Liouvillian
+The Projected Liouvillian

 When the memory kernel is absent, the system dynamics are governed solely by the projected Liouvillian \(\langle {\cal L} \rangle_n^0\).
 Therefore, \(\langle {\cal L} \rangle_n^0\) represents the unitary dynamics of the isolated system without environmental effects.